Kazuhiko Torishima: Influence on fiction

-In 2016, Torishima claimed that when he became a deputy editor at Weekly Shōnen Jump he created teaching materials for how the editors should help their manga artists that are still used to this day.
+Hotate Inaba of Denfaminico Gamer called Torishima one of the most important figures in the history of manga.
+His colleague Seinosuke Ito credited Torishima with pioneering the media mix business strategy.
+Torishima received a Special Achievement Award at the 2022 Japan Media Arts Festival for his work in manga, including the discovering of Toriyama and establishing the now "indispensable cross-media production method".
+Torishima claimed that when he became a deputy editor at Weekly Shōnen Jump he created teaching materials for how editors should help their manga artists that are still used as of 2016.
+Although he is sometimes viewed as an editor who forced authors to make romantic comedies, he said this is because there was a certain trend at the time and it is what the readers wanted.

 As a rookie editor, Torishima was put in charge of Doberman Deka, which had already been chosen to end in a few months due to low rankings in the reader surveys.
 Believing that its artist Shinji Hiramatsu was good at action but bad at drawing women, Torishima gave him an issue of the actor and idol magazine Myojo and told him to model the face of a new policewoman character after that of the most popular idol at the time, Ikue Sakakibara.
-After which, Doberman Deka jumped from around thirteenth in the reader rankings to third, and made Torishima finally interested in his job.
+After which, Doberman Deka jumped from around seventeenth in the reader rankings to third, and made Torishima finally interested in his job.

 Torishima convinced Toriyama to make Arale the main character of Dr. Slump instead of Senbei Norimaki, which the author agrees turned out better.
 Toriyama stated that Torishima enjoys romance and that the relationships of Arale and Obotchaman, Akane and Tsukutsun, and Taro and Tsururin in Dr. Slump were all his ideas.
 He also stated that when starting Dragon Ball, Torishima had wanted Goku and Bulma to form a relationship.
-Toriyama also created the Dragon Ball character Cell after Torishima, no longer his editor, was disappointed with Androids 19 and 20, and later Androids 17 and 18, as villains.
+Loosely basing Dragon Ball on Journey to the West was the idea of Torishima, who chose the novel largely because it was a free intellectual property, but also because its Chinese setting was not common in manga at the time and would make it both unique and differentiate it from Dr. Slump's US West Coast feel.
+Toriyama created the Dragon Ball character Cell after Torishima, no longer his editor, was disappointed with Androids 19 and 20, and later Androids 17 and 18, as villains.